paulkienitz/Lugi/README.md

 In the second release, scores are logged in a server-side database, so players going to the same website can compare high scores.
 This requires that the game ask players for a name if they get a high score... and you can use arbitrary unicode characters, such as emojis.
 That name is remembered in a cookie (as are the scores, for a backup if the database goes offline).
+Supporting this feature requires creating a MySQL or MariaDB database, creating tables and functions in it with the files `tables.sql` and `LugiScorage.sql`, and deploying the service pages `LugiScorage.php` and `LugiDB.php`.
+(The latter must be configured with your database’s credentials.
+If there is no database, a dummy `LugiDB.php` is still required.)
 The Unix and Windows builds can show scores by different usernames sharing the computer, but in practice most are going to be single user, unless the game is shared on a local networ.

 If targeting another platform not yet covered, the unix version is probably what you should start from, as any system with POSIX stdio should support most of what Lugi does.